meshery/meshery/docs/pages/installation/docker-extension.md

 ### Using Docker Desktop

-1) Navigate to the Extensions area of Docker Desktop.
+1) Navigate to the Extensions Marketplace of Docker Desktop.

 2) From the Dashboard, select Add Extensions in the menu bar or open the Extensions Marketplace from the menu options.